Ben Wiehe - Saturday, July 6th, 2019

 So get out there and do what you can to show up.

 1. First drink in the photo at the top of this post, of the incredible team with the St. Petersburg Science Festival as they got ready to take their science float down the parade route of Florida’s largest Pride Parade.
-Think about what it must have felt like to be representing science, but as part of such a bigger thing.
+Think about what it must have felt like to be representing science, but as part of such a bigger, meaningful gathering.

-2. And then hear Bonnie Stevens, the longtime coordinator of the Flagstaff Festival of Science, describe her reaction to seeing it all come together for their science float in Flagstaff’s recent Fourth of July parade:
+2. Then listen to Bonnie Stevens, the longtime coordinator of the Flagstaff Festival of Science, describe her reaction to seeing it all come together for their science float in Flagstaff’s recent Fourth of July parade:

 …get out there and show up!